varnika0709/Data-Analyst-Portfolio/README.md

   **Goal**  Develop an HR analytics dashboard using Tableau to provide actionable insights into employee performance, retention, and recruitment, enhancing strategic decision-making and optimizing HR processes.

-  **Description** The goal of this project is to create a comprehensive HR analytics dashboard using Tableau that leverages employee data to offer in-depth insights into key HR metrics.
-This dashboard will enable HR professionals and organizational leaders to make informed decisions related to talent management, workforce planning, and employee engagement, ultimately fostering a more productive and engaged workforce while enhancing HR operational efficiency.

   **Technology** Tableau
 -
 -